 These are the best of times and the worst of times for race relations in America.
 The world Martin Luther King, Jr. envisioned is more real than most thought possible in our lifetime.
 Legal segregation is gone.
 Civil rights is a culturally accepted norm.
 People of color have risen to positions of significance in virtually every sector of American society.
 Clearly, many of the most insidious barriers to equality have come tumbling down.
 Yes, beyond new laws, monuments, and a national holiday, there is ample evidence that King's dream has come to fruition on many levels.

 The gains have led many to declare that we are now officially in a post-racial America.
 One in which race no longer matters.

 Other Americans say, are you kidding me?
 Can you spell F-E-R-G-U-S-O-N?
 Didn’t you see the video of the black school girl tossed across the room like her dignity was irrelevant?
 Have you not been following the push back on the Black Lives Matter movement, from the rock you’re living under?
 Do the rates of black incarceration and unemployment look like a post-racial America to you?

 Our nation’s racial history has always been a complex mosaic of conflicting worldviews and interests.
 What’s different today is how much more difficult it is to reconcile these competing visions in the face of such stark contradictions.

-Perhaps the most bizarre development involves the ways in which a 20th-century view of how equality is achieved may be undermining the ability to reach the endgame of King's dream.
+Perhaps the most bizarre development involves how holding a 20th-century view of "the path to equality" may be undermining the ability to reach the endgame of King's dream.

 In King’s day, opportunities were controlled and doled out by, “the man.”
 Achieving equal opportunity meant, railing against the mostly white male, gatekeepers to open doors, provide opportunities and dismantle systems of privilege.
 Today there is a palpable “industrial age” feel to this worldview.